 The first written mention of Skalica comes from 1217, when it is mentioned under the name Zakolcha.
+At that time it was still a very modest settlement, requiring colonization, which was indicated in a document from 1217, when it was given to the two sons of Nitra zupan, Aleksander (Thomas and Šebuš).
 At the beginning of the 14th century, it first became a free market settlement, and in 1372 king Louis I of Hungary granted it the rights of a free royal city.
 Soon, the construction of the city walls began.
 The construction of city defensive walls was completed around 1435.
 In the eighteenth century, fortyfications lost their importance and were gradually dismantled.

 To this day, the remains of the Northern Gate and several sections of the walls have been preserved.
 The best preserved fragment is located in the area of the Franciscan monastery in the south – eastern part of the city.
 In addition, significant fragments are found in the north-western part near the rotunda of St. George.